Sustainability | GovernanceResponsible Sourcing of Minerals

 Strategy

-In January 2019, we formulated the “TDK Group Policy on Responsible Sourcing Minerals.”
-The Policy stipulates the promotion of responsible sourcing of minerals throughout the supply chain, including for issues relating to minerals such as tantalum, tin, tungsten, gold, cobalt, and mica, both from conflict areas and those areas which may involve risks, such as the presence of human rights violations or environmental destruction, including OECD Annex II risks, or other injustices.
+In January 2019, we formulated the “TDK Group Policy on Responsible Sourcing of Minerals.”
+The Policy stipulates the promotion of responsible sourcing of minerals throughout the supply chain, both from conflict areas and those areas which may involve risks, such as the presence of human rights violations or environmental destruction, including OECD Annex II risks, or other injustices.

-Under this policy, we will voluntarily and strategically promote initiatives for the responsible sourcing of minerals to enhance our corporate value, centered on the following five-stage framework in line with the OECD guidance.
+Under this policy, we will voluntarily and strategically promote initiatives for the responsible sourcing of minerals to enhance our corporate value, centered on the following five-stage framework in line with the OECD guidance*1.

 (1) Establishment of a robust corporate management system